josh-hernandez-exe/dice-distro/README.md

 # Future Plans

-If I find time in the future, I plan to parallalize the work so that options with a large enumeration set can be computed faster, as well as allowing larger numbers of simulated dice throws.
+If I find time in the future, I plan to parallelize the work so that options with a large enumeration set can be computed faster, as well as allowing larger numbers of simulated dice throws.